Dominion (Holland book): Reception

-Jonathan Sumption, writing for The Spectator, opined the book was "sustained with all the breadth, originality and erudition that we have come to associate with Holland’s writing."
-However he had some criticisms of the argument of the book:

-"The problem is that Dominion is a work of history, not moral theology.
+Jonathan Sumption, writing for The Spectator, opined the book was "sustained with all the breadth, originality and erudition that we have come to associate with Holland’s writing".
+However he had some criticisms of the argument of the book: "The problem is that Dominion is a work of history, not moral theology.
 It is not always easy to trace essential Christian values through the alternating highs and lows of Christian history…The 'western mind' is too large a concept for any one thing to have 'made' it.
 But on any view, a rejection of revealed authority and a belief in empirical enquiry are a fundamental part of the 'western mind' as it has developed since the 17th century.
 It is difficult to accept that Christianity has contributed anything to that."

 Many reviewers noted the distinctive approach used by Holland, centred on the lives and personalities of figures in history, as opposed to an in-depth history of ideas or theological analysis.
 Moyn described how "Holland brings the past to life through his characters, which are always vividly drawn".
 Eagleton wrote how "Holland has all the talents of an accomplished novelist...Rather than unpack complex theological debates, the book gives us a series of vivid portraits of some key figures in Christian history".
 Daniel Strand similarly wrote that "As opposed to intellectual history, which too often floats above historical events, Holland focuses on historical actors and their motivations".
 Mendo Castro Henriques wrote, "Dominion is not a history of ideas, but of the body and soul of humanity."

-It was also favorably reviewed by the Sydney Morning Herald, The Critic, the New Yorker, and Kirkus Reviews who called it "an insightful argument that Christian ethics, even when ignored, are the norm worldwide."
+It was also favourably reviewed by the Sydney Morning Herald, The Critic, the New Yorker, and Kirkus Reviews who called it "an insightful argument that Christian ethics, even when ignored, are the norm worldwide."
 In a mixed review, Gerard DeGroot, writing for The Sunday Times, wrote that he "[had] to commend the originality of this book" but disagreed with its thesis, writing "the values described as Christian seem more like simple human nature...
 The idea that charity and tolerance are evidence of Christian influence seems too ethnocentric".

 Philosopher A. C. Grayling has rejected Holland's interpretation of Christianity's influence on modern morality, meeting Tom Holland for a debate on the subject.